subatomicglue/ankh/suba_engine/architecture.md

 ```

 ### Standard Triggers - emitted from Engine Collision:
-When actors collide, the Collision Enginer will emit the following events onto the 2 `Actor`s
+When actors collide, the Collision Engine will emit the following events onto the 2 `Actor`s
 ```
 actor.emitTrigger( "collide", ...data... )
 actor.emitTrigger( "collide_start", ...data... )